sree0077/EPLQ-location-based-query/README.md

 ## 👥 Authors

-- Your Name - Initial work
+- Your Name - Sreeraj A

 ## 🙏 Acknowledgments